meadery/white-bread/README.md

 About the `context_per_feature` configuration:

-- `on:` default is false, set to true to active context per feature
 - `namespace_prefix:` the namespace your modules will start with.
 The file name of the feature will be converted into a module name and appended to the end of the `namespace_prefix` e.g. `my_new_sandwich.feature` to `WhiteBread.Example.MyNewSandwichContext`
-- `entry_feature_path:` the location of your feature files.
+- `entry_path:` the location of your feature files.

 **note:** context files need to be added to your `features/contexts` folder still.